-If you’re looking for last-minute recipes and want to impress your guests, test your kitchen grit with some untraditional takes on Thanksgiving classics courtesy of chefs Cat Cora, Ian Bryant, Aarón Sanchez and Devin Alexander.
+If you want to impress guests, here are some untraditional takes on Thanksgiving classics, courtesy of chefs Cat Cora, Ian Bryant, Aarón Sanchez and Devin Alexander.

 Cat Cora’s Signature Brussels Sprouts